Magazine Publishing Frequency: Weekly, Monthly & More

 How often a magazine was issued shapes:

-• Ad rarity: Fewer issues per year can mean fewer surviving examples.
+• Campaign rarity: Fewer issues per year can mean fewer opportunities for an ad to run—and fewer survivors.

-• Design cadence: Weekly magazines favored timely visuals; monthly titles often featured more refined layouts.
+• Design cadence: Weekly magazines favored timely visuals; monthly titles often featured more refined layouts and longer planning cycles.

-• Dating precision: Weekly issues allow near-exact dating; monthly and quarterly issues require broader context.
+• Dating precision: Weekly issues can enable near-exact dating; monthly and quarterly issues often require broader context.

-• Historical context: Frequency reflects how quickly news, culture, and advertising needed to respond to events.
+• Historical context: Frequency reflects how quickly news, culture, and advertising needed to respond to events and seasons.

 Weekly Magazines